 12. Black Mouth Cur

 The Black Mouth Cur is a strong, muscly, and energetic dog breed.
 Still used as a hunting and general working dog, the breed is known for being attractive and also as a good family pet because it is easy to train and eager to please its owners.
-The Cur forms a very strong bond with its owner, as well, so is a good option for individual or family owners.
+The Cur forms a very strong bond with its owner, as well, so it is a good option for individual or family owners.

 13. Majestic Tree Hound